jebu/i-use-riak/README.md

 Every post must start with a YAML header that declares which layout you're going to use.
 This information needs to be included between triple-dashed lines at he top of each post.
 The default layout is known as, well, 'default' and will produce a post that [looks like this.](http://pharkmillups.github.com/i-use-riak/2010/11/17/sample-post.html)

 If you just want to use the default layout, start your file with a triple dash.
-Add this on a the next line:
+Add this on the next line:

 <code>
 layout: default